-SpaceX touched a new milestone today – Elon Musk led company successfully launched its new Falcon 9 rocket, the heaviest geostationary orbital payload launched so far by the company.
+SpaceX touched a new milestone today – Elon Musk-led company successfully launched its new Falcon 9 rocket, the heaviest geostationary orbital payload launched so far by the company.

 Falcon 9 has dispatched carrying heavy payload from communication satellite operate Inmarsat.
-The satellite is in the fourth part, a constellation shaped, aimed at providing high-bandwidth broadband internet at global level.
+The satellite is in the fourth part, a constellation shaped, aimed at providing high-bandwidth broadband internet at the global level.

-SpaceX has shared a series of tweets on its official Twitter handle updating the Falcon 9 carrying the payload and successful launch of the satellite.
+SpaceX has shared a series of tweets on its official Twitter handle updating the Falcon 9 carrying the payload and the successful launch of the satellite.